EciStg/order-placement/probe/README.md

 ## Defition of Terms

--   **Code:** Machine facing value that uniquely identifies the probe.
-If `code` is not populated `description` MUST be populated
+-   **Code:** Software facing value that uniquely identifies the probe.
+If `Code` is not populated `Name` MUST be populated

--   **Description:** Human facing value that uniquely identifies the probe.
-If `description` is not populated `code` MUST be populated
+-   **Description:** Human facing text.
+Generally populated when there is a failure or warning of some type but the implementor can use this field in any way they see fit.
+If populated the value should give the human user some idea of where the failure or warning is happening and why it might be happening.
 -   **HttpStatusCode:** This property is normally populated when used as the body of an HTTP GET on *./probes/bottom* and may be populated when executing custom API or application probes.
 Since the bottom probe may aggregate many probes we need a way to communicate pass (*200* ) or fail ( *500* ) status of each individual probe function aggregated by the bottom probe.
-If `httpStatusCode` is populated `when` MUST also be populated
+If `HttpStatusCode` is populated `When` MUST also be populated

--   **Name:** Human facing text.
-Generally populated when there is a failure or warning of some type but the implementor can use this field in any way they see fit.
-If populated the value should give the human user some idea of where the failure or warning is happening and why it might be happening.
+-   **Name:** Human facing value that uniquely identifies the probe.
+If `Name` is not populated `Description` MUST be populated
 -   **Self:** Required.
 URL identifying the probe
 -   **When:** The date and time of probe execution.
-If `when` is populated `httpStatusCode` MUST also be populated
+If `When` is populated `HttpStatusCode` MUST also be populated

 ## Details